 Rent for each year of the Initial Term and the first Renewal Term (if appliable) shall be

-determined by applying the increasse in the CPI-U which took place during the period from March of the prior year to March of the current year to the monthly rent then in effect.
+determined by applying the increase in the CPI-U which took place during the period from March of the prior year to March of the current year to the monthly rent then in effect.
 By way of example, the monthly rent for the second year of the Initial Term shall be calculated in June, 2020 based upon an assumed increate in the CPI-U of 2.7%, as follows:

-Monthly rent in the sum of $1,000.00 shall be multiplied by the increase in the CPI-U during the period March, 2019 through March, 2020 for the first year of the Initial Term.
+(i) Monthly rent in the sum of $1,000.00 shall be multiplied by the increase in the CPI-U during the period March, 2019 through March, 2020 for the first year of the Initial Term.
 If the annual increase in the CPI-U was 2.7% during this period, then the monthly base rent shall be increased by the sum of $27.00 per month for a total monthly rent of $1,027.00 per month for the first year of the First Renewal Term.

-The actual amount of the monthly rent due during the First Renewal Term shall be calculated based upon the actual change in the CPI-U for the period from March, 2019 through March, 2020 and so on.
+(ii) The actual amount of the monthly rent due during the First Renewal Term shall be calculated based upon the actual change in the CPI-U for the period from March, 2019 through March, 2020 and so on.